zix99/rare/docs/usage/extractor.md

 ### Regex

-A regex express is specified with `--match` or `-m`, and follows common [regex syntax](regexp.md).
+A regex expression is specified with `--match` or `-m`, and follows common [regex syntax](regexp.md).

 When matching a regex, groups and keys are extracted both index and